cwpearson/astaroth/README.md

 ## Building

-There are two ways to build the code instructed below.
+There are two ways to build the code as instructed below.

 If you encounter issues, recheck that the 3rd party libraries were successfully built during the previous step.